MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 Everyone at some point will need to deal with privacy requirements in a data warehouse, and this shorter talk gives a great overview of JetBlue's iterative journey to tackling this challenge.
 To me, the greatest part of the story is how the goal is achieved latterly by policy, as opposed to processing; this typifies to me how Cloud Data Warehouses are stepping up to meet common customer challenges.

-### Organisational Epistemelogy - how do we know stuff?
+### Organisational Epistemelogy - Or, how do we know stuff?

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/r75Rd48toBk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>